fluid-project/infusion-docs/Invokers.md

 ### Invoker triggering a model change to some component's model ###

-If the invoker's record contains the field changePath (rather than the standard func/funcName) this is recognised as a special type of invoker triggering a change to a particular component's model via its ChangeApplier.
-This type of record is documented in its own section with the ChangeApplier API.
+If the invoker's record contains the field changePath (rather than the standard func/funcName) this is recognised as a special type of invoker triggering a change to a particular component's model via its [ChangeApplier](ChangeApplier.md).
+This type of record is documented in its own section with the [ChangeApplier API](ChangeApplierAPI.md).
 The compact syntax may not be used with this variety of record.

-"this"-ist invoker binding to a OO-style JavaScript function referencing "this"
+### "this"-ist invoker binding to a OO-style JavaScript function referencing "this" ###

-Specifying an invoker with a "this" property allows the invocation of functions whose body makes a reference to the special JavaScript value "this".
+Specifying an invoker with a __`"this"`__ property allows the invocation of functions whose body makes a reference to the special JavaScript value `"this"`.
 These are generally functions external to the Infusion framework, since it is a Fluid community standard to write "that"-ist functions whose execution is independent of the calling context.
 These can be any functions, but will most often be used for jQuery methods.
-See Declarative this-ism in IoC for more details.
+See [Declarative this-ism in IoC](DeclarativeThisismInIoC.md) for more details.
 Note that the string this must always be quoted when appearing as a key as it is a JavaScript keyword.

 <table>
     <thead>